bcschwimm/weather/README.md

-Weather Command Line Tool | GoLang example
+# Weather Command Line Tool | GoLang example

-Requires OpenWeather API Key & Environment Variable named "WEATHER_KEY"
+## Requires OpenWeather API Key & Environment Variable named "WEATHER_KEY"

-Example:
+## Examples:

-weather -c 90210
+> weather -c 90210

-weather -c "los angeles"
+> weather -c "los angeles"

-weather metrics will be printed in fahrenheit, the terminal and we can call those using a zip code or city + state combo.
+> weather metrics will be printed in fahrenheit, the terminal and we can call those using a zip code or city + state combo.

-TODO:
+## TODO:
-[x] Complete custom types / methods
+1. [x] Complete custom types / methods
-[x] Write Test
+2. [x] Write Test
-[x] Complile for Linux
+3. [x] Complile for Linux
-[] Update: Handle Flag Arguments like "Los Angeles, CA". three spaces are messing with parsing the argument so we need to combine.
+4. [] Update: Handle Flag Arguments like "Los Angeles, CA". three spaces are messing with parsing the argument so we need to combine.